Twitch launched in 2011 as a live streaming service focused on gaming and eSports. It hit 3.2 million users per month within its first year.

 Given that Twitch is known for its eSports streams, there is a perception that the Asia Pacific market drives a lot of the viewing.
 After all, China, Japan and South Korea make up three of the four largest video game markets.

-In reality, however, no Asian countries break the top five when it comes to percentage of the overall Twitch viewership.
-Services like DouYu, a Chinese streaming giant, make it hard for Twitch to break into non-Western markets.
+In reality, however, services like DouYu, a Chinese streaming giant, make it hard for Twitch to break into non-Western markets.
 Plus, Twitch has been blocked in China since September 2018.
 Here are the five countries that make up the greatest percentage of the Twitch viewership:

 Twitch user demographics